Los Alamos chess: Los Alamos trials

 The computer played three games.
-The first it played against itself.
+The first was played against itself.
 The second one was against a strong human player, who played without a queen.
 The human player won.
 In the third game, MANIAC I played against a laboratory assistant who had been taught the rules of chess in the preceding week specifically for the game.
 The computer won, marking the first time that a computer had beaten a human player in a chess-like game.